Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

       return mintRes;
     }

-    // Checking if the user already doesn't have the any wallet of that token root
     // Getting the recipient balance
     const recipientTokenWalletContract: Contract<tip3Artifacts.FactorySource['TokenWallet']> =
       new provider.Contract(tip3Artifacts.factorySource.TokenWallet, recipientTokenWalletAddress);

-    const recipientBal: number =
+    // Fetching the new balance of the receiver const recipientBal: number =
       Number(
         (await recipientTokenWalletContract.methods.balance({ answerId: 0 }).call({})).value0
       ) /
       10 ** decimals;

-    if (recipientBal >= amount) {
+    // Checking if the desired amount is minted for the receiver if (recipientBal >= amount) {
       console.log(`${amount} ${symbol}'s successfully minted for recipient`);